HarutoHiroki/Discord.js-Bot/README.md

 # JS-Discord-Bot
-An Open Source version of Cryptonix X and a basic frame for any discord.js bot
+An Open Source version of Cryptonix X and a basic frame for any discord.js bot.
+Integrates MongoDB as a solution for database!

 ## Updated for Discord.js V12 *woohoo*